markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 - Versioning and Logging
 - Schema validation

- in Section 7.

-We will deploy our model into a rest api.
+ in Section 7 we will deploy our model into a Rest API.

-You will learn how to build the API skeleton for those less familiar with flask.

-We included a lecture with an introduction to flask and you will also learn about the version in unlocking
+You will learn how to build the API skeleton, for those less familiar with flask, we included a lecture with an introduction to flask and you will also learn about the version in unlocking

 in the API and also about schema validation.